JerryI00/KPI/README.md

 * Run `code\main.py` to get files about knee points identified by all six KPI methods.
 The files are stored by default in `code\results` after run `main.py`.
 * Run `code\algorithms\KPITU.py` to observe the results of KPITU on the specified test problem separately.
 Other `.py` files in `code\algorithms` can be run separately like this to get the corresponding results.

-## Some examples to show the identification.
+## Examples of the search dynamics of KPITU for identifying knee point(s).
 * Problems with only one knee point, such as PMOP1 with A=2 in 2D and 3D:
 ![image](https://github.com/JerryI00/KPI/blob/master/gif/PMOP1_M2_A2.gif)
 ![image](https://github.com/JerryI00/KPI/blob/master/gif/PMOP1_M3_A2.gif)